-Our enthralling photo of the day comes all the way from Eaglehawk, Tasmania.
+Our photo of the day comes from Eaglehawk, Tasmania.

-Photographer John Turnbull, aka #marineexplorer, who took this photo explains: "Zoanthids are carnivorous colonial animals related to corals.
-The centre of each "flower" is the mouth and the "petals" are stinging tentacles."
+Photographer John Turnbull, who took this photo explains: "Zoanthids are carnivorous colonial animals related to corals.
+The centre of each 'flower' is the mouth and the 'petals' are stinging tentacles."

 Part Venus flytrap of the sea, part poison posy, all amazing.

 Would you like to see your nature photo featured as the TreeHugger photo of the day?
 Join TreeHugger’s Reader Photo Pool on Flickr and add your pictures to the group.
 Alternatively, send it to email@example.com with "photo of the day" in the subject line.